ChaosDynamix/Arcadia/docs/06_configuration/CON4_network.md

 ---
 layout: default
-title: CON_Images
+title: CON4 Network
-nav_order: 6
+nav_order: 4
-parent: Configuration
+parent: 06 Configuration
-permalink: /configuration/images/
+permalink: /configuration/network/
 has_children: true
 has_toc: false
 ---

-# Configuration of the images
+# Configuration of the network
 {: .no_toc}

 ## Table of contents